TALK TO SALES

 Conclusion

-For many employers, working remotely was only a temporary solution to social distancing guidelines due to the pandemic.
-Now that organizations are returning to the workplace, having an RTO policy to help you with the transition is key.
+For many employers, remote working was a temporary solution to social distancing guidelines.
+Now that in-office work is again being looked at as the standard, having an RTO policy to help transition is vital to reduce pushback from employees.
 The more you consider your employees’ needs when designing your policy, the more successful you’ll be at retaining them.